captn3m0/codechef/_problems/easy/ABABAABA.md

     current: 1493558102
 layout: problem
 ---
-All submissions for this problem are available.###  Read problems statements in [Mandarin Chinese](http://www.codechef.com/download/translated/LTIME33/mandarin/ABABAABA.pdf), [Russian](http://www.codechef.com/download/translated/LTIME33/russian/ABABAABA.pdf) and [Vietnamese](http://www.codechef.com/download/translated/LTIME33/vietnamese/ABABAABA.pdf) as well.
+All submissions for this problem are available.###  Read problems statements in [Mandarin Chinese ](http://www.codechef.com/download/translated/LTIME33/mandarin/ABABAABA.pdf), [Russian](http://www.codechef.com/download/translated/LTIME33/russian/ABABAABA.pdf) and [Vietnamese](http://www.codechef.com/download/translated/LTIME33/vietnamese/ABABAABA.pdf) as well.

 You are given a **uniformly randomly generated** string **S**, consisting of letters from the set **{"A", "B"}**.
 Your task is to find a string **T** that appears in **S** as a subsequence **exactly twice**.